 WARNING: This is an opinion article.
 You are allowed to disagree.

 In the previous part to this article, I discussed what localization was, and why it occurs.
 However, sometimes people claim that all, or most of localization is censorship.
-Since this is a very controversial subject, I decided to ask MaskedMan for his opinion on this topic.

 I’m extremely interested in censorship and rights as a topic.
 As a writer, it’s probably no surprise, that I’m against most forms of censorship in most cases.
 However, with video games I understand that when translating a game from one market to another, certain things must be changed in order to accommodate different cultures and ideas.
 Therefore, I personally believe that most of the time, localization is not outright censorship but merely adapting a piece of work so it can be commercialized.